SublimeText/LaTeXTools/README.markdown

 **El Capitan note**: sadly, with each OS X release, Apple deviates more and more from established Unix conventions.
 The latest "innovation" is that, beginning with El Capitan, apps can no longer write to `/usr`.
 MacTeX 2015 remedies this by creating a link to TeX binaries in `/Library/TeX`.
 The default LaTeXTools settings file now adds `/Library/TeX/texbin` to the `texpath`.
 In practice, this means the following.

-* If you are running MacTeX 2015, you can use the "LaTeXTools: Reconfigure and migrate settings" command (from the command palette) to generate a fresh settings file in your `User` directory; this will have the correct `texpath`. **However**, if you already have customizations in your settings file, **these will be lost** (I'm thinking about a better way to handle this going forward).
-So, the easiest fix might be to edit your own `LaTeXTools.sublime-settings` file (in your `User` directory) and modify `texpath` by adding `/Library/TeX/texbin` as the first entry.
+* If you are running MacTeX 2015 and have *not* customized the `texpath` option in your user settings file, you do not need to take further action.

+* If you are running MacTex 2015 and have customized `texpath`, open your user settings file (remember, you can do so from the `Preferences | Package Settings | LaTeXTools` submenu) and add `/Library/TeX/texbin` as the first entry in `texpath`.

 * If you are running earlier MacTeX versions, unfortunately you do *not* have the `/Library/TeX/texbin` link at all, so adding that path to `texpath` would not help.
 You have two options: create the link yourself, or edit the `texpath` option to point to the appropriate directory.
 Check Section 8 of [this document](https://tug.org/mactex/UpdatingForElCapitan.pdf) for details.